-Stock Price Index ("S&P 500 Index").
-The S&P 500 Index is an unmanaged market index generally considered representative of the stock market as a whole.
-The S&P 500 Index focuses on the large cap segment of the U.S. equities market.
-The CPI + 650 Basis Points benchmark, the secondary benchmark, is created by adding 6.5% to the annual percentage change in the Consumer Price Index ("CPI").
-The CPI is an unmanaged index representing the rate of inflation of the U.S. consumer prices as determined by the US Bureau of Labor Statistics.
+The Portfolio measures its performance against a primary benchmark and a secondary benchmark.
+The Bloomberg Barclays U.S. TIPS: 1-10 Year Index, the primary benchmark, is an unmanaged index comprised of U.S. Treasury Inflation-Protected securities having a maturity of at least 1 year and less than 10 years.
+The CPI + 500 Basis Points benchmark, the secondary benchmark, is created by adding 5% to the annual percentage change in the Consumer Price Index ("CPI").
+The CPI is an unmanaged index representing the rate of inflation of the U.S. consumer prices as determined by the U.S. Bureau of Labor Statistics.